-history.9 This push and pull has manifested itself into the present cancel culture that permeates our society.
+This push and pull has manifested itself into the present cancel culture that permeates our society.
 A significant percentage of our population will "cancel" Mr. HODGKINS because of 15-minutes of bad judgment, casting stones in his directions, all the while never fully realizing their own indiscretions and hypocrisy.
-Mr. HODGKINS will have to wear this scarlet letter long after the sentence of this court is fully served.
-Whatever punishment this court may provide will pale in comparison to the scarlet letter Mr. HODGKINS will wear for the rest of his life.
+Mr. HODGKINS will have to wear this scarlet letter long after the sentence of this Court is fully served.
+Whatever punishment this Court may provide will pale in comparison to the scarlet letter Mr. HODGKINS will wear for the rest of his life.

-The court should also consider that the Mr. HODGKINS has been wearing an ankle monitor and for several months, was on essentially house arrest, after his February arrest.
+The Court should also consider that the Mr. HODGKINS has been wearing an ankle monitor and for several months, was essentially on house arrest, after his February arrest.
 When you consider the litigation costs to Mr. HODGKINS, a man of extremely limited financial means, along with the infamy that he will have to endure that goes with his picture on the Senate floor plastered all over the internet, as compared to what this Defendant might have gained (e.g., absolutely nothing), it borders on overt unfairness not to see this Defendant as just a minimal participant.
-Justice compels this reduction.
+Justice compels this variance pursuant to §3553(a)(1).